-Calling all Edmond Scouts BSA!
-If you have an Edmond address, then this one’s for you!
-What does it take to be a good citizen of Edmond?
+What does it take to be a good citizen of your community?
 What is its history?
 Who are its leaders?
 Have you ever attended a town council meeting?
-What can you do to make Edmond better?
-Learn the answers to these questions, meet Edmond leaders, view current council meetings and more while your complete the “Citizenship in the Community” merit badge (required for Eagle rank).
-Scouts will complete requirements 1 — 6.
-A prerequisite for completion of requirement 7, and a packet to get started on requirement 8 will be emailed soon after you register.
+What can you do to make it better?
+Learn the answers to these questions, while your complete the “Citizenship in the Community” merit badge (required for Eagle rank).
+A prerequisite packet will be emailed to you soon after you register.

 NOTE: To help you complete requirement #8, the Edmond Historical Society & Museum will have a special temporary exhibit in its main gallery featuring your photos of Edmond!
 Don’t miss this opportunity to showcase Edmond from your perspective to hundreds of visitors from across the country!
 Details will be provided in the packet and during the program.

 Saturday February 22, 10:00 am – Noon (merit badge program)

 Saturday February 22, 1:30 pm – 3:30 pm (Scouting Heritage Exhibition)